-In Year 5, children have the opportunity to access the PLAYMaker award.
-The PLAYMaker Award aims to help learners develop leadership skills such as organisation, communication and teamwork, as well as helping to build confidence and self-esteem as they take on the responsibility of assisting in leading their peers and younger children in developing time to practice and develop their skilfulness.
+In UKS2, children have the opportunity to access a play leaders initiative.
+The initiative aims to help learners develop leadership skills such as organisation, communication and teamwork, as well as helping to build confidence and self-esteem as they take on the responsibility of assisting in leading their peers and younger children in developing time to practice and develop their skilfulness.
 This supports our children in their knowledge of how to organise small games and activities that can be used during curricular and extracurricular time, lunchtimes, breaks, as well as in sports clubs outside school hours.
 Children use activity cards to consider all aspects of organising and delivering games including safety, space, equipment and the appropriateness of an activity to skill being learned.